Anderson Island (Washington): History

 The island was part of the territory of the Steilacoom people, a Coast Salish tribe.

 The island was named in 1841 by Charles Wilkes of the United States Exploring Expedition.
 Given a warm reception at Fort Nisqually by Mr. Anderson and Captain McNeill, and assistance to aid his operations, Wilkes repaid their kindness by naming the two nearby islands after these two men.

 In 1870, Andrew N. Christensen, a Dane, and his brother, Christian F. Christensen, were the first European settlers to stay at the island.
 Andrew's wife had a strong hand in the development of the island community.
 Christian was the only Christensen brother to reside permanently on Anderson Island.
 The primary industry was the sale of wood to the wood-burning steamers that came into Amsterdam Bay.
 Other early industries included brick making, farming and fishing.

 The only General Store on the island is run by a local resident of the island.

 In 2004, National Recreational Properties, Inc. of Irvine, California purchased more than 400 vacant lots on the island, paying roughly $4,000 to $7,000 per lot.
 They created an infomercial and sold to out-of-state investors, mostly from California.
 Residents speculated that the lots would be sold for about $25,000.
 Eventually more than 300 lots were sold, most selling for over $40,000.

 Ferry

 Accessible only by ferry or private boat, Anderson Island is served by the Steilacoom / Anderson Island / Ketron Island run, the only ferry run belonging to Pierce County.
 The ferry Steilacoom II was put into service in January 2007 to work with the aging ferry Christine Anderson.
-The ferry runs many times per day, starting at 4:45 in the morning from Steilacoom, WA, and departing Anderson Island at 10:50 pm.
+The ferry runs many times per day, starting at 4:45 in the morning from Steilacoom, Washington, and departing Anderson Island at 10:50 pm.
 In 2020, Anderson Island Citizen Advisory Board worked with Pierce County to extend the hours to accommodate the ever increasing need for additional ferry service.
 Prior to then, Sunday through Thursday service ended at 8:40 p.m.
 During peak times such as summer and holidays, both ferries run.
 However the wait to get on the ferry can often still exceed three or more hours for special events and weekends.